ExplorViz/website/src/4-publications.md

 Below you can find a list of publications that are directly related to ExplorViz:

-- Krause-Glau, A. and Hasselbring, W. ”[Collaborative, Code-Proximal Dynamic Software Visualization within Code Editors](https://arxiv.org/abs/2308.15785)”.
+- Krause-Glau, A. and Hasselbring, W. ”[Collaborative, Code-Proximal Dynamic Software Visualization within Code Editors](https://ieeexplore.ieee.org/document/10350183)”.
 In: _IEEE Working Conference on Software Visualization_.
 2023.
-In press.
 - Krause-Glau, A., Hansen M. and Hasselbring, W. ”[Collaborative Program Comprehension in Extended Reality](https://oceanrep.geomar.de/id/eprint/57805/)”.
 In: _Software Engineering_.
 2023
 - Krause-Glau, A., Bader M. and Hasselbring, W. ”[Collaborative Software Visualization for Program Comprehension](https://ieeexplore.ieee.org/document/9978325)”.
 In: _IEEE Working Conference on Software Visualization_.
 2022.
 - Krause-Glau, A. and Hasselbring, W. ”[Scalable Collaborative Software Visualization as a Service](https://ieeexplore.ieee.org/abstract/document/9946323)”.
 In: _IEEE International Conference on Cloud Engineering_.
 2022.